Pembina Region

-The remaining region that failed to make territory status was finally absorbed into the states of North and South Dakota.
+The portion of the historic Pembina region not incorporated into the State of Minnesota was apportioned to the States of North and South Dakota on their admission to the Union of November 2, 1889.

 History

 Several events shaped the area of the Pembina Region within the United States.
 The Louisiana Purchase (1803) included almost all of current South Dakota, the southern half and some of the north-central part of Minnesota, that became the District of Louisiana.
 The area was populated mostly with Chippewa (Ojibwe), fur trappers, and Métis, that was a mixture of French and Indian.

 After trying unsuccessfully to get a British land grant, because the land was under a monopoly of the Hudson's Bay Company (HBC), Thomas Douglas, 5th Earl of Selkirk acquired controlling interest in the HBC and received 116,000 square miles of land in the Selkirk Concession of 1811.
 The area of land within the grant became known as the Assiniboia Territory, and extended south to the watershed of the Red River near the 45th parallel north.
 The current community of Pembina was within the area.